 Talk to witnesses

 Look for witnesses and get their contact information or a video of them describing what happened.
+This could include people walking by when the accident occurred, those who saw it from a distance or from their business or the passenger in your vehicle.

 Contact your insurer

-Contact your insurance company as soon as possible to report the accident, even if you could not find the owner.
+Contact your insurance company as soon as possible to report the accident, even if you couldn’t find the owner.
 This way they have your side of the story when the person you hit calls in their claim.
 In addition, it gets your insurer started on your claim to repair the damage to your vehicle.

-It will vary by insurer but having this information on hand will make your claim go quicker:
+It will vary by insurer, but having this information on hand will make your claim go quicker:

 • Location details of accident

-• Description of how accident happened
+• Description of how the accident happened

 • Contact information for any witnesses

-• Photos of the damage of both cars
+• Photos of both vehicles’ damage

 What insurance covers parked car accidents?